Air New Zealand: Brand and livery

-The Air New Zealand symbol is a Māori koru, a stylised representation of a silver fern frond unfolding.
-A redesigned logo was unveiled on 21 March 2006.
-The "Pacific Wave" fuselage stripes were removed from short-haul aircraft in 2009, simplifying the overall livery, and was in the process of also being removed from long haul aircraft before the logo was changed again.
+The Air New Zealand logo is a Māori koru, which is a stylised representation of a silver fern frond unfolding.
+On 27 March 2006, Air New Zealand replaced its previous "Pacific Wave" branding with a new brand identity, which involved a controversial Zambesi-designed uniform, new logo, new colour scheme and new look signage at check-in counters and refreshed lounges.
+The new visual identity also featured the koru prominently across all brand elements.
+In 2009, the "Pacific Wave" fuselage stripes were removed from short-haul aircraft, simplifying the overall livery, and was in the process of also being removed from long haul aircraft before the logo was changed again.